-Welcome to an adventurous year of learning and community building at Monte Cristo Elementary!
-We are thrilled to have you join our Miners Family for the 2022-2023 School Year.
-Monte Cristo has ample opportunities for our students to develop lifelong skills and we hope your family participates in all the Granite Falls School District has to offer.
-Remember to sign up for our Monte Cristo Parent Group Booster - this is a great way to volunteer and be involved in your child's school.
+Working together we can make this school year an adventurous year of learning and community building at Monte Cristo Elementary.
+We are thrilled to have you join our Miners Family for the 2023-2024 School Year; Monte Cristo has ample opportunities for our students to develop lifelong skills and we hope your family participates in all the Granite Falls School District has to offer.
+Remember to sign up for our Monte Cristo Boosters Club- this is a great way to volunteer and be involved in your child's school.